D-L-M/spritengine/README.md

 spritengine is a simple game engine written in Golang that provides the tools to easily build an 80s style 2D side-scrolling platformer.

+A basic example game can be found in the `example/` directory.

 ## Sprites

 Sprites are 16x16 pixels in size, represented by a group of 32 32-bit integers.
 They can contain up to 16 different RGBA colours as defined by a colour palette.